aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/rename-a-worksheet/_index.md

 {{% alert color="primary" %}}

-Before changing the name of the worksheet, it's required to access the reference of that worksheet.
+Before changing the name of the worksheet, you must first obtain a reference to that worksheet.
 There are many ways to access a worksheet reference.
 To learn about those ways, please refer to [Accessing Worksheets](/cells/net/aspose-cells-griddesktop/accessing-worksheet/).

 {{% /alert %}}